Yihan-Ling/Ubuntu-Dialogue-Corpus-Parser/README.md

 >This repository contains the source code for the models used in the following paper:
 >(Fill Research Paper Publication link when available)

+> This project was created during Summer of 2022

 ## Background
 This Corpus Parser is based on the open-source Ubuntu Dialogue Corpus by Lowe, Ryan, et al. The Corpus consists of almost one million one-to-one chat dialogues from Ubuntu technical support.